folaaramide/100-days-of-devops/day-03/k8s-setup-namespaces-pods/README.md

 -Verification and debugging with kubectl describe

-## Related
-This project is part of the 100 Days of DevOps challenge from KodeKloud, helping engineers build hands-on experience with production-ready tools and techniques.
+**This project is part of the 100 Days of DevOps challenge from KodeKloud, helping engineers build hands-on experience with production-ready tools and techniques.
-If you found this helpful or want to collaborate, feel free to reach out on LinkedIn.
+If you found this helpful or want to collaborate, feel free to reach out on LinkedIn.**